 Up to the point when I hit on this idea, I had been skimming through old journals only looking for a cartoon drawing and paying little or no attention to the hundreds of written articles that I was passing over.
 But now that I was entertaining the idea that it might be a cartoon made of words, I began to search more carefully, looking for an article that might describe Lipscomb as the old woman with the broom.

 And one day I came across an article that did just that.
 On page (11) 773 of the November 15, 1890 issue of the Christian Standard there is a brief little article with the title “Goody Partington Again.”
 I saw the title and thought, “Hey, that’s the name of the woman with the broom.”
-Indeed, this article written by Russell Errett (brother of the Standard’s editor, Isaac Errett) was an acerbic verbal depiction of David Lipscomb as the old woman, Mrs. Partington, trying to sweep back the tide of progressivism in the church.
+Indeed, this article written by Russell Errett (the Standard’s editor and son of former editor Isaac Errett) was an acerbic verbal depiction of David Lipscomb as the old woman, Mrs. Partington, trying to sweep back the tide of progressivism in the church.
 It was a verbal caricature, not a visual cartoon.
 I will attach the article at the end of this report so that you can read it and have a copy of it.

 The question that now looms is, “Is this article the cartoon that we have all been looking for?”
 My answer: I think it is possible, but I want to be cautious.